Aninstance/nominal-roll-generator/README.md

 # Nominal Roll Generator

+***NOTE: This project is now unmaintained.
+It shoulda NOT be used without first upgrading the dependencies to the lastest versions, in order to patch security vulnerabilities.

 The server component of a web based app designed to store personnel records and generate nominal rolls in PDF format for historical military units.

 A working demo of the api is available here: https://api.sasoriginals.com/api